inyoungcheong/inyoungcheong.github.io/_posts/2023-08-11-adieu-wordpress.md

 As I write these words, I must acknowledge that my website is still a work in progress – a dynamic, living entity that continually transforms with every line of code I craft and every bug I mend.
 Imperfections notwithstanding, I take pride in what I have accomplished thus far.

 No longer bound by the constraints of pre-designed themes and templates, I found myself empowered to forge my website's identity from the ground up.
-The journey of customisation, though often arduous, was richly rewarding.
+The journey of customization, though often arduous, was richly rewarding.
 Each tweak, every adjustment, seemed to align like pieces of a puzzle, gradually materialising the vision I had in mind.
 The sense of accomplishment I derived from this journey was nothing short of exhilarating. 😄🌟

-Perhaps the most gratifying aspect is the assurance that this website will endure, even in times when financial constraints might arise.
-As long as I have my trusty computer by my side, this digital haven will stand strong.
-The thought of this self-sufficiency – a testament to both my commitment and the power of open-source tools – brings a hearty chuckle and a reassuring sigh of relief.
+The coolest thing is knowing that this website will keep going for free.
+As long as I've got my computer, this online haven isn't going anywhere.
+The idea that it can hold its own just makes me grin and feel all relaxed.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">